adlnet/xAPI-Spec/xAPI.md

 For reasons of practicality and privacy, TCAPI Agents MUST be identified by one and only one inverse functional identifier.
 Agents MUST NOT include more than one inverse functional identifier.
-If an Activity Provider is concerned about revealing identifying information such as emails, it SHOULD instead use an account with an opaque account name to identify the person.

 The table below lists all properties of Agent objects.
 Inverse functional identifiers are marked with a *."